-- Augustana's major in the emerging field of neuroscience combines perspectives and practices of psychology, biology, philosophy, chemistry and computer science — among others.
-It appeals to students who wish to understand the biological bases of our thoughts, perceptions, emotions, motivations, decisions and actions.
+Augustana offers a major in neuroscience for students who wish to understand the biological bases of thoughts, perceptions, emotions, motivations, decisions and actions.
 The major was added in the fall of 2010.

-The two full-time neuroscience faculty have the Ph.D. in psychology, and expertise in the areas of learning, pain and drug-seeking behavior, and the neural bases of sensation and perception.
+The two full-time neuroscience faculty have the Ph.D. in psychology, with expertise in the areas of learning, pain and drug-seeking behavior, and the neural bases of sensation and perception.
 Faculty from the biology, chemistry, philosophy and religion departments also teach courses in the major.